-Mastering ALL of ML
+Mastering ALL of Machine Learning

 Using Changing or Premade Tools

 Previously, we’ve discussed the best tools such as R Code and Python which data scientists use for making customizable solutions for their projects.
-For the nonexperts, tools such as Orange and Amazon S3 could already suffice.
+For the nonexperts, tools such as Knime and Amazon S3 could already suffice.
 With these simple but handy tools, we are able to get busy, get working, and get answers quickly.
 All that is left to do when using these tools is to focus on making analyses.